Homemade granola bars are a staple at our house and these No Bake Granola Bars have been a favorite for years.

 - ¼ cup + 2 tablespoons honey

-- 1 ½ cups rice crispy cereal ( I used gf brown rice cereal)
+- 1 ½ cups rice crispy cereal, use gluten free brown rice ceral for gluten free version

 - raisins, crasins, and/or chocolate chips (optional)